sapleonardo/DANNYS_DINER/README.md

 ###### The above code returns the table which showcases the first item ordered by each customer
 ###### Ex: The item first ordered by customer C was ramen

+## What was the most popular item on the menu and how many times was it ordered per customer?